shubhwip/cricketsimulation/README.md

 # CricketSimulation
-Simulatation the last 4 overs of the match.
-It's the last 4 overs of the match.
-Bengaluru needs 40 runs to win and with 4 wickets left.
-Each player has a different probability for scoring runs.
-Your coding problem is to simulate the match, ball by ball.
-The match simulation will require you to use a weighted random number generation based on probability to determine the runs scored per ball.
+CricketSimulation will be used to simulate the cricket match, ball by ball.
+The match simulation will require weighted random number generation based on probability to determine the runs scored per ball.

 ### Prerequisites
 - Java 8, Maven